 |MS||University of Tennessee, Knoxville||Exercise Physiology|

 |BS||University of Tennessee, Knoxville||Nutrition|

-Hornbuckle is an active member of the American College of Sports Medicine (ACSM) and has served on multiple national committees for the organization.
-She is also a Registered Dietitian and maintains certifications in group exercise, indoor cycling, and personal fitness training.
+Dr. Hornbuckle is a Fellow and an active member of the American College of Sports Medicine (ACSM).
+She has served on multiple national committees for the organization.
+Hornbuckle is also a Registered Dietitian and maintains certifications in group exercise, indoor cycling, and personal fitness training.

 Hornbuckle, L.M., M.J.
 McKenzie, M.C.
 Whitt-Glover.
 Effects of high-intensity interval training on cardiometabolic risk in African-American women: a pilot study.
 Ethnicity & Health.
 23(7):752-766, 2018.

 Buresh, R., L.M.
 Hornbuckle, D. Garrett, H. Garber, A. Woodward.
 Associations between measures of health-related physical fitness and cardiometabolic markers in college students.
 Journal of American College Health.
 66(8); 754-766, 2018.

 Morton.
 A.L., L.M.
 Hornbuckle, M. Aranda, D.T.
 Yates, C.L.
 Anderson.
 An exploratory study on the determinants of group indoor cycling participation in Black and White Adults.
 SAGE Open.
 9(3); 1-9, 2019.

 Rauer, A., L.M.
 Hornbuckle.
 If he’s in shape, so is the marriage: perceptions of physical fitness and exercise and older couples’ marital functioning.
 Journal of Aging & Physical Activity.
 27(4); 503-509, 2019.